glpi-project/doc/source/modules/assets/softwares.rst

 Financial management is done at the level of licenses; the financial management at software level is only a model for the licenses associated with this software.

-Software can be imported automatically using a third-party inventory tool; in this case a dictionary can be used to filter or clean the import data (see [Configure data dictionaries](07_Module_Administration/06_Dictionnaires.rst "The dictionaries are managed from menu entry Administration > Dictionaries")).
+Software can be imported automatically using a third-party inventory tool; in this case a dictionary can be used to filter or clean the import data (see :doc:`Configure data dictionaries <../administration/dictionnaries>`.

-Some fields are specific in the software form:

-- **Update** is an information, with no processing associated and which tells whether the software is an update of another software
-- **Category** allows to group software in the list of software of an asset
-- **Can be associated with a ticket** defines whether the software can be seen in the drop-down list "Hardware" of a  ticket
+Dictionaries are managed from menu entry **Administration > Dictionaries**).

 It is recommended to first create the software without a version number in the name, then to create the versions and last to create the licenses.